 The Arigatai Foundation is still true to our original mission of supporting the development of Karate, but opening our doors to other organizations and worthy social causes, always in the best spirit of Bushido.

 Born in Coro-Venezuela in 1956.
 Moved to Boston-USA, in 1973.
 Started practicing martial arts when he was 16.
 Graduated from the University of Massachusetts (UMass) in 1978.
 Got his MBA in 1982, a CAGSB in 1983, and a Doctorate in 2020 from Pace University, in New York.
 Moved back to Venezuela in '83, where he worked in top management positions in insurance and finance.
 Along with 3 top-ranked senseis, founded WSKF Venezuela Sports Foundation in 2008, acting as Comptroller, until 2016 when he moved back to the US to finish his doctoral studies and to teach at his alma mater.

 He is a 3rd Dan in WSKF, and founder of the Arigatai Foundation.
 He teaches Marketing and conducts research at Rutgers University in Newark and New Brunswick, NJ.

 Born in Caracas-Venezuela in 1998.
 Started practicing karate when she was 4 years old with Sensei Fouad Korban, and got her black belt, 1st Dan, when she was 9.
 WSKF Kata World Champion 2010-2011-2015, and WSKF Kumite World Sub-Champion 2013-2015.
 Moved to New Jersey-USA in 2016.
 She started training with Sensei Robert Young, in Miami-Florida, since August 2017.

-Currently, she is a Research Coordinator at Columbia University Irving Medical Center's DMD Screening Study after graduation and is currently finishing her M.A. in Psychology at Pace University.
+She worked as a Research Coordinator at Columbia University Irving Medical Center's DMD Screening Study after graduation and is currently finishing her M.A. in Psychology at Pace University.